Switch to ADA Accessible Theme Close Menu

 • Commercial Torts

 Kyle is an active leader in various statewide legal organizations.
-He was recently made a member of the Boyd-Graves Conference.
+He is a member of the Boyd-Graves Conference.
 Kyle has chaired the Virginia Trial Lawyers Association’s amicus curiae committee, and has authored several amicus briefs on behalf of VTLA.
 He is a member of the VTLA Board of Governors, as well as a former member of the Board of Governors for the Litigation Section of the Virginia State Bar and the Judicial Candidate Evaluation Committee of the Virginia State Bar.
 His peers frequently call upon him to present at seminars and CLE courses on appellate advocacy and legal issues arising in civil litigation.

 Before joining MichieHamlett, Kyle clerked for the Honorable Boyce F. Martin, Jr., of the United States Court of Appeals for the Sixth Circuit.
 Prior to that clerkship, Kyle practiced complex litigation with Troutman Sanders (now Troutman Pepper) and clerked for the Honorable Walter D. Kelley, Jr., of the United States District Court for the Eastern District of Virginia.
 A lifelong Virginia resident, Kyle lives in the Ivy region of Albemarle County with his wife and two sons.
-In his free time, he enjoys scuba diving, helping coach his sons’ sports teams, hunting, fishing, and weightlifting.
+In his free time, he enjoys scuba diving, helping coach his sons’ sports teams, hunting, fishing, and physical fitness.

 • Boyd-Graves Conference